tanm-sys/SecureCryptSuite/README.md

 SecureCrypt is a cutting-edge, enterprise-class encryption suite designed for professionals, businesses, and government entities that demand **state-of-the-art cryptographic security**.
 By integrating **RSA and AES encryption**, **Argon2 key derivation**, **tamper-proof logging**, and **HSM (Hardware Security Module) support**, SecureCrypt ensures the highest level of **data integrity, confidentiality, and authentication**.

-With SecureCrypt, you're not just securing data; you're ensuring compliance with the most stringent regulatory standards, preparing for the future with quantum-resistant features, and utilizing advanced cryptographic mechanisms.
+With SecureCrypt, you're not just securing data—you're ensuring compliance with the most stringent regulatory standards, preparing for the future with quantum-resistant features, and utilizing advanced cryptographic mechanisms.

 ---

-## 🛤️ User Journey
+## 🛤️ **User Journey**

 ![User Journey](user_journey.svg)

 ---

-## 🚀 Key Features & Innovations
+## 🚀 **Key Features & Innovations**

 ### 🛡️ **Military-Grade Security & Compliance**
 SecureCrypt combines robust cryptographic algorithms with enterprise-grade security protocols to safeguard your data at every level.